 Mr. Klein is a board member for several profit and non-profit organizations.
 He received his BA from Columbia University (magna cum laude), and earned his JD from Harvard Law School in 1971 (magna cum laude).
 He has received honorary degrees from numerous colleges and universities.

 Robert Buxton is Co-head of investments at Peter Kimmelman Asset Management, a New York-based independent investment advisory firm focused on institutional private equity and alternative investments, and is a Chartered Financial Analyst.
 Mr. Buxton received his BS from Washington & Lee University and an MBA from Columbia Business School.
 Mr. Buxton served in the US Army and was awarded the Bronze star.
-He is a member of the leadership board at McGovern Institute for Brain Research at MIT, patron and member of the Modern Circle at the Metropolitan Museum of Art, and member of the Director’s Council at the Museum of Modern Art.
+He is a member of the leadership board at McGovern Institute for Brain Research at MIT, patron and member of the Modern Circle at the Metropolitan Museum of Art, member of the Director’s Council at the Museum of Modern Art, and member of the Board of Directors of the American Friends of the Musee d’Orsay et Musee de L’Orangerie in Paris.
+His interest areas include research on Autism Spectrum Disorder, Alzheimer's Disease and Parkinson's Disease.

 Robert Choi is Chairman and Chief Executive Officer of Legacy Partners, LLC, which manages one of the largest private equity firms focused on the Asia region.
 Mr. Choi’s notable investments were in the early stages of Alibaba, DiDi, Sinopec and ANT Financial.
 He began his career in investment banking, having worked in the Corporate Finance Department at Bear Stearns & Co. and in the Mergers & Acquisitions Group at Wasserstein Perella & Co.